 How to Compare Financial Advisor Costs

-If you’re looking for an advisor to work with, there are a few ways you can research how they make money.
-The first is to check their Form ADV filing if they’re registered as an investment advisor with the U.S. Securities and Exchange Commission.
-This form is a public disclosure that outlines, among other things, how the advisor makes money and what fees they charge.
+If you’re looking for an advisor to work with, there are a few ways you can research their fees.
+The first is to check their Form ADV filing if they register as an investment advisor with the U.S. Securities and Exchange Commission.
+This form is a public disclosure that outlines how the advisor makes money and what fees they charge.
 It also has tons of information about their services, disclosures and more.

 Tips for Finding a Financial Advisor